The Book of Alma, in a gem-like passage, poetically affords us the seeric title of Gazelem:

-Can d-s-r be a name?
-Hugh Nibley, with reference to Djoser, the first king to build a pyramid, derives Book of Mormon names Zeezrom and Seezoram from Egyptian d-s-r.
-And Zeezrom and Gazelem, when we drop the archaic mimetic ending (-m), do share a similar consonantal root base: z-z-r/g-z-l ~ d-s-r/g-z-r.
+Can D-s-r be a name?
+Hugh Nibley, with reference to Djoser, the first king to build a pyramid, derives Book of Mormon names Zeezrom and Seezoram from Egyptian D-s-r.
+And Zeezrom and Gazelem, when we drop the archaic mimetic ending (-m), do share a similar consonantal root base: z-z-r/g-z-l ~ D-s-r/g-z-r.
 Alma gets the form Gazelem from an archaic oracle; Zeezrom may reflect a current Nephite pronunciation: it's a matter of cognates.
 We're getting somewhere now: In his study of West Semitic names, Professor Herbert Bardwell Huffmon lists both Gazariya (ga-zr-ri-ya) and Gzry as derivatives of g-z-r (entscheiden, schneiden; to divide up, cut up; cut), Amorite Personal Names in the Mari Texts: A Structural and Lexical Study (Baltimore, Maryland, 1965), 130.
 Has anyone ever linked archaic King Djoser to West Semitic Gazariya?
 I doubt it, but both names come from a common root.

 "My servant Gazelem" (Alma 37:23; Doctrine and Covenants, Sections 78; 82; 104 = Gazelam) may thus signify, as title: one cut off, separated, dedicated, or made consecrate.
 Gazelem is the consecrated servant of the Lord, a Nazirite indeed, one set apart or consecrated to discover or reveal secrets (r-z), with piercing gaze, by means of a cut jewel or stone.
 "I will prepare unto my servant Gazelem, a stone": the richly poetic sentence begins with a play on words.